 In 1986, Brown President Howard Swearer was at the forefront of a revolution in higher education when he founded one of the first public service centers in the nation, now named for him — the Swearer Center for Public Service.
 President Swearer had the foresight to locate the new center within the Dean of the College’s office — at the heart of the undergraduate curriculum.
 He strongly believed, as President Christina Paxson does today, that public service and experiential learning are essential components of Brown’s educational mission.

 Today, the Howard R. Swearer Center works with more than 1,200 Brown students, through and with 80+ community partners — more than half of which are in the Greater Providence area.
-In our 30-year history, we have developed and nurtured many deep — and deeply rewarding — relationships with individuals and organizations in Providence that continue to inspire us and our work.
+Throughout our history, we have developed and nurtured many deep — and deeply rewarding — relationships with individuals and organizations in Providence that continue to inspire us and our work.
 We connect students, faculty, and community partners through community engagement, engaged scholarship, and social innovation — three key perspectives that are the foundations of our work.

 The Swearer Center is a community of scholars, students, practitioners and community members who works together to build on community strengths and address community challenges.
 Our work engages all as co-learners, co-teachers, co-actors and co-creators of knowledge and action.
 Through the creative capacities of our students, staff, faculty and community partners we explore, build and implement collaborative and strategic projects, programs and initiatives.
 Our work yields transformative learning, and positive sustainable change, through collective action.